 - Installing combi boilers, electric showers, and other instant water heaters.
 This will eliminate the need for water storage tanks.

 - Making sure all the lids are fitted tight especially for cold water tanks.
 This will prevent any debris from getting inside the pipe systems.

-- Making periodic checks that the hot water is set at a minimum temperature of 60C.
+- Making periodic checks that the hot water is storage has a minimum temperature of 60°C.

 - Removing any redundant or unnecessary pipes from the water system.

 Meanwhile, your tenants also share some of the responsibility in keeping the property safe from Legionella.
 As a landlord you need to:

 - Inform tenants about the control measures you put in place against the Legionella bacterium